MartinHjelm/MartinHjelm.github.io/_posts/2016-02-18-Nifty-iTerminal-Key-Settings.md

     usr
     /

-For jumping one word backwards or forwards using a non-alphanumeric character as the delimiter, we use,
+For jumping one word backwards or forwards with the left and right arrowkeys  using a non-alphanumeric character as the delimiter, we use,

 **Alt + left:** Send Escape Sequence: Esc + b

 **Alt + right:** Send Escape Sequence: Esc + f

-That is, using alt+left on,
+That is, using alt + left on,

     /usr/bin/python